xebialabs/love-demo/workshop/README.md

 2) Import that REST-o-rant pipeline:
 ```
-$ xl apply -f rest-o-rant-docker-pipeline.yaml
+$ xl apply -f workshop/exercise-5/rest-o-rant-docker-pipeline.yaml
 ```

-3) Open the XL Release GUI and review the **REST-o-rant on Docker** pipeline that you've just imported.
+3) Open the XL Release GUI and review the **REST-o-rant on Docker** pipeline that you've just imported and compare it to the XL YAML file.

 4) Start a new release from that template and follow the instructions.

+# Exercise 6: Shutting down the XL DevOps Platform

+1) Shut down the XL DevOps Platform:

+```
+$ docker-compose down
+```

+Not only will this stop the XL DevOps Platform, it will also remove any data stored on it.
+Therefore you should make sure that all releases and deployments have finished and that you've undeployed any applications you've deployed with it before you shut down the XL DevOps Platform.

 # Bonus exercise: putting it all together

 OK, that was cool and all.
-But I had to run the `xl apply` command line four times to get everything into XL Deploy and XL Release.
+But you had to run the `xl apply` command line four times to get everything into XL Deploy and XL Release.
 That's nice for a workshop, but not so nice for a demo.

-1) Bring down your XL DevOps Platform to start with a clean slate:
+1) Create a single XL YAML file that combines all the exercises we've done so that you can get the demo up and running with two simple commands:
 ```
-$ docker-compose down
-```

-2) Create a YAML file that combines all the exercises we've done so that you can get the demo up and running with two simple commands:
-```
 $ docker-compose up
 $ xl apply -f rest-o-rant-demo.yaml
 ```

+**N.B.
+1:** If the XL YAML file contains multiple documents (blocks), they will be executed in order.

+**N.B.
+2:** Make sure you've undeployed the REST-o-rant application before trying again.
+Otherwise you might run into issues with there being two Docker networks named **rest-o-rant-network**.
+If you do, roll back your deployment and remove both (by ID)